Eating better: 6 steps down the carb mountain

 What does fat have to do with the carb mountain?

 But let’s be honest: who even likes reduced-fat products?
-Give yourself a break, and just forget the whole category, from fat-free coffee creamer (what the heck?) to low-fat salad dressing.
+Give yourself a break, and just forget the whole category, from fat-free coffee creamer (what the heck?) to low fat salad dressing.
 Give yourself permission to buy the full-fat sour cream.
+Eat the fat that comes with good quality protein like that ribeye steak or fuller-fat plain Greek yogurt.
 This step is really awesome!

 One more thing… When you eat the full-fat, unaltered version of something like salad dressing, you should feel more satisfied by your salad and less in need of a snack two hours later.
 Which can help with step 3, above.